sabinlungudotcpp/C-Binary-Search-Tree-Library-API-Word-Counter/README.md

+# Command Line API - Requirements
+> Constructor to set up the Binary Search Tree Data ✅

+> A void method that copies data from one tree to another.
+Implements the method void copyTwoTrees(); ✅

 # C++ Binary-Search-Tree-Library-API-Word-Counter
 > This is a C++ Binary Search Tree Library API along with a Word counter application that uses the implemented library.